 Apply for a Grant

-The Catholic Community Foundation Giving Circle Grant Program awards grants to qualifying organizations and nonprofits.
-Twenty-five qualifying organizations and nonprofits that meet the pre-application criteria will receive the opportunity to “pitch” their granting needs directly to the Catholic Community Foundation Giving Circle Members.
+The Catholic Community Foundation Giving Circle Grant Program awards grants to twenty qualifying organizations and nonprofits that meet the application criteria.
+These organizations and nonprofits will receive the opportunity to “pitch” their granting needs directly to the Catholic Community Foundation Giving Circle Members.
 After grant pitching, Giving Circle donor members will vote and decide which organizations will receive funding and how much will be granted.

 Download the Giving Circle Toolkit to learn more about the application process, requirements, and deadlines.